smatting/gadoc/README.md

 Gadoc is a package docs generator for Haskell.
 Similar to Purescript (`purs docs`) and Rust (`cargo doc`) Gadoc generates a file `generated-docs/html/index.html` that can be opened with a Browser without starting a local server.

-Gadoc written in [Haskell](https://www.haskell.org/), [Purescript](https://www.purescript.org/) and [nix](https://nixos.org/).
+Gadoc is written in [Haskell](https://www.haskell.org/), [Purescript](https://www.purescript.org/) and [nix](https://nixos.org/).

-Gadoc in very early experimental development, a lot of things have not been test and might not work!
+Gadoc is in very early experimental development, a lot of things have not been test and might not work!

 [![Video](https://raw.githubusercontent.com/smatting/gadoc/master/imgs/gadoc-demo.png)](https://xahv0eel.s3.eu-central-1.amazonaws.com/gadoc-demo.webm)